-In Count Six, the plaintiff alleged that the defendant improperly compounded late and overdue payments.
-The Note provided for a late charge of the greater of either \$25.00 or 2% of the amount overdue.
-Plaintiff argued that in this case, a \$25.00 late charge for the monthly payment was the equivalent of a late charge interest rate of 5.4% per month, which on an annualized basis, was in excess of the criminal usury rate of 25%, and offered instances where plaintiff assessed charges at such rates in this case.
+In Count Six, the plaintiff alleged that the defendant improperly compounded interest upon interest and late fees in calculating his claim.
+Paragraph 6 of the Note governed late and overdue payments.
+The Note provided for a late charge of the greater of either \$25.00 or 2% of the amount overdue.4 Plaintiff argued that in this case, a \$25.00 late charge for the monthly payment was the equivalent of a late charge interest rate of 5.4% per month, which on an annualized basis, was in excess of the criminal usury rate of 25%, and offered instances where plaintiff assessed charges at such rates in this case.